OldAlexhub/mostore-be/README.md

 ```

 Troubleshooting
-- Missing CSRF cookie: ensure the client called `/api/auth/csrf` or logged in and that cookies are enabled and allowed for the origin.
-The CSRF middleware will return `403: Missing CSRF cookie` if absent.
+- CORS errors: set `CLIENT_ORIGIN` in `.env` to include the client origin (e.g., `http://localhost:3000`).
+The server uses credentials-enabled CORS and will reject unknown origins.
 - CORS errors: set `CLIENT_ORIGIN` in `.env` to include the client origin (e.g., `http://localhost:3000`).
 The server uses credentials-enabled CORS and will reject unknown origins.

 Development tips